Facial recognition used to identify Lafayette Square protester accused of assault

 Chaos in Lafayette Square

-President Trump sparked a firestorm when he appeared in front of a church near the White House on June 1 holding a Bible aloft for cameras.
+Trump sparked a firestorm when he appeared in front of a church near the White House on June 1 holding a Bible aloft for cameras.
 Minutes earlier, local and federal law enforcement forcibly cleared demonstrators in the area who were protesting after the police killing of George Floyd.

-Cellphone video shot by protesters shows Michael Joseph Peterson Jr. at the center of the action as the sweep unfolded.
+Cellphone video shot by protesters shows a man at the center of the action as the sweep unfolded.
 At one point, he could be seen interacting with officers, before they fired a canister of tear gas in his direction as he ran away covering his eyes.

-After the demonstration, Park Police tracked Peterson through Twitter and sent the image to the Maryland-National Capital Park Police in Prince George’s County, which ran it through NCRFRILS, returning Peterson as a possible match, the court documents state.
+After the demonstration, Park Police tracked him through Twitter and sent the image to the Maryland-National Capital Park Police in Prince George’s County, which ran it through NCRFRILS, returning Michael Joseph Peterson Jr. as a possible match, the court documents state.
 Authorities said they also found a backpack at the scene of the protests containing Peterson’s ID.

 A Park Police detective said the ID matched the image of Peterson returned by NCRFRILS, according to charging documents.
 Peterson was charged with two counts of assaulting an officer and one count of obstructing law enforcement.